Inspiration

 BuddyBooks

 Efficacy testing showed that BuddyBooks significantly improved fluency and accuracy for students with dyslexia.
-NSF awarded a Phase 2 grant to expand features to help all struggling readers.
+In 2024, NSF awarded a Phase 2 grant to expand features to help all struggling readers.